Improved Lower Bounds for Permutation Arrays Using Permutation Rational Functions: Abstract

 \section{Abstract}

-We consider rational functions of the form $V(x)/U(x)$, where both $V(x)$ and $U(x)$ are polynomials over the finite field $\Fq$.
-Polynomials that permute the elements of a field, called {\it permutation polynomials ($PPs$)}, have been the subject of research for decades.
-Let $\P^1(\Fq)$ denote $\mathbb{Z}_q \cup \{\infty\}$.
-If the rational function, $V(x)/U(x)$, permutes the elements of $\P^1(\Fq)$, it is called a {\em permutation rational function (\f)}.
-Let $N_d(q)$ denote the number of PPs of degree $d$ over $\Fq$, and let $N_{v,u}(q)$ denote the number of \fs with a numerator of degree $v$ and a denominator of degree $u$.
-It follows that $N_{d,0}(q) = N_d(q)$, so \fs are a generalization of PPs.
-The number of monic degree 3 \fs is known \cite{Ferraguti20}.
-We develop efficient computational techniques for $N_{v,u}(q)$, and use them to show $N_{4,3}(q) = (q+1)q^2(q-1)^2/3$, for all prime powers $q \le 307$, $N_{5,4}(q) > (q+1)q^3(q-1)^2/2$, for all prime powers $q \le 97$, and $N_{4,4}(p) = (p+1)p^2(p-1)^3/3$, for all primes $p \le 47$.
-We conjecture that these formulas are, in fact, true for all prime powers $q$.
+We consider permutation rational functions (PRFs), $V(x)/U(x)$, where both $V(x)$ and $U(x)$ are polynomials over a finite field $\Fq$.
+Permutation rational functions have been the subject of several recent papers.
 Let $M(n,D)$ denote the maximum number of permutations on $n$ symbols with pairwise Hamming distance $D$.
-Computing improved lower bounds for $M(n,D)$ is the subject of much current research with applications in error correcting codes.
-Using \fs, we obtain significantly improved lower bounds on $M(q,q-d)$ and $M(q+1,q-d)$, for $d \in \{5,7,9\}$.
+Computing lower bounds for $M(n,D)$ is the subject of current research with applications in error correcting codes.
+Using \fs of specified degrees we obtain improved lower bounds for $M(q,q-d)$ and $M(q+1,q-d)$, for prime powers $q$ and $d \in \{4,5,6,7,8,9\}$.